Gradient Ricci almost soliton warped product: Existence conditions for the Ricci almost soliton warped product

-In what follows, we consider almost gradient Ricci solitons warped products, where the bases are conformal to an Euclidean spaces $\Bbb{R}^n$ which are invariant under the action of the $(n-1)$-dimensional translation group.
-For this purpose, it will suffice to construct the solutions of the equation \eqref{EQMthm} of the form $f(\xi)>0$, $\varphi(\xi)$ and $\lambda(\xi)$, that is, they only depend on $\xi=\sum_{i=1}^n \alpha_ix_i$, $\alpha_i\in\Bbb{R}$.
+In what follows, we consider gradient Ricci almost soliton warped products, where the bases are conformal to an Euclidean spaces $\Bbb{R}^n$ which are invariant under the action of the $(n-1)$-dimensional translation group.
+For this purpose, it will suffice to construct the solutions of the equation~\eqref{EQMthm} of the form $f(\xi)>0$, $\varphi(\xi)$ and $\lambda(\xi)$, that is, they only depend on $\xi=\sum_{i=1}^n \alpha_ix_i$, $\alpha_i\in\Bbb{R}$.
 Whenever $\sum_{i=1}^n\alpha_i^2\neq 0$, without loss of generality, we may consider $\sum_{i=1}^n\alpha_i^2=1$.
-The following theorem provides the system of ordinary differential equations that must be satisfied by such solutions.
+The following proposition provides the system of ordinary differential equations that must be satisfied by such solutions.